 Make sure you have allowed WhatsApp the necessary permission to use your iPhone’s microphone.
 If you accidentally choose Don’t Allow:

-- Go to your iPhone Settings, scroll down to the bottom, and tap WhatsApp.
+- Go to iPhone Settings, tap Apps from the bottom, and select WhatsApp.

 - Turn on the switch next to the Microphone option.

-Note: If you do not see the Microphone option here, that means WhatsApp never asked you for mic access, and you did not tap Allow or Don’t Allow.
-So, to force the app to ask for permission now, go back to it and try invoking the microphone usage by holding the mic button inside a chat or making a call.
-Once you do that, the app will show a popup asking permission to use the device mic.
+Note: If you don’t see the Microphone option here, that means WhatsApp never asked you for mic access, and you did not tap Allow or Don’t Allow.
+So, to force the app to ask for permission now, go back to it and try invoking the microphone usage by tapping the mic button inside a chat or making a call.
+Once you do that, the app will show a pop-up asking permission to use the device’s mic.
 Tap Allow here.
 If the problem continues, restart your iPhone and update WhatsApp from the App Store.

 What to do if you cannot listen to voice messages